Sergei2019/Sergei2019/README.md

 And here is an example of my mobile drive's test application based on Nokia's traces. https://www.figma.com/file/YaAg0GSwi7SNcnBbpjQ1wJ/Mobile-Drive-test?node-id=0%3A1&t=6psoXYPYEM3VTkZC-1
-With this app I visualize RSRP, RSRQ and C-RNTI distribution's for planning issues
+With this app I visualize RSRP, RSRQ and C-RNTI distribution's for planning issues.
+I prepare data from csv (xml) files, parse it and after that visualize with Folium library